 Students who fail Algebra I in their first year of high school are significantly less likely to graduate than students who succeed in the course.
 To get back on track after failing a course, students need opportunities to recover credit.
 Historically, students have retaken courses in traditional face-to-face settings either in summer school or during the school year.

 More recently, online learning has emerged as a popular strategy for providing students with the opportunity to recover course credit even though little is known about whether these experiences lead to better academic outcomes.
 The Back on Track Study is a rigorous research study designed to provide much-needed evidence for practitioners and policymakers to inform decisions about how to help students get back on track toward high school graduation.

 AIR and the University of Chicago Consortium on School Research are conducting a study to examine the use of online courses to provide students who fail Algebra I in the ninth grade with the opportunity to recover credit for the course.
 The study is a randomized controlled trial that followed ninth grade students from the summer after failing Algebra I through potential graduation four years later.
 The study is funded by the U. S. Department of Education’s Institute of Education Sciences.

-The project is producing a series of research briefs that discuss the findings regarding the relative impact of online versus face-to-face Algebra I credit recovery on students’ academic outcomes and the effects over time of expanding credit recovery options for at-risk students, as well as aspects of how the two types of credit recovery courses were implemented.
+The project produced a series of research briefs that discuss the findings regarding the relative impact of online versus face-to-face Algebra I credit recovery on students’ academic outcomes and the effects over time of expanding credit recovery options for at-risk students, as well as aspects of how the two types of credit recovery courses were implemented.